Connect with others who understand.

 Stage 3C Breast Cancer

-• Ten or more axillary lymph nodes
+• At least 10 axillary lymph nodes

 Inflammatory Breast Cancer

-Stage 3 breast cancer is classified as inflammatory breast cancer (IBC) when the cancer cells block vessels in the skin of the breast, causing the skin to feel warm and change in appearance.
+Inflammatory breast cancer is always staged 3B or higher.
+In inflammatory breast cancer, the cancer cells block lymph vessels in the skin of the breast, making the skin feel warm and changing its appearance.
+These symptoms can sometimes be confused with mastitis, a breast inflammation that causes discoloration and swelling.

 Treatments for Stage 3 Breast Cancer